newville/wxmplot/doc/comparisons.rst

 In addition, the plot in the pythonguis example does not have axes labeled.
 This is a very serious problem for the display of scientific data.
 Axes should be labeled, always.
-The tutorials at https://www.pythonguis.com/tutorials/ don't label any axes until half-way through.
+The tutorials at https://www.pythonguis.com/tutorials/ don't put a single label on any axes until half-way through the tutorial.
 This cannot be meant for serious students of science.
+As above, it is quite possible that PyQtGraph is just poor at labelling axes.

 With `wxmplot`, the resulting plot looks like: